gvwilson/thirdbit/_posts/2006/2006-03-31-where-next-for-drproject.md

 <strong>3.
 Status Dashboard</strong>

-This is Maria's work from last summer --- one form is a graphical display of what's in the timeline view for a single project, a second is a graphical display of the user-oriented page (#2), and a third (aimed at instructors) summarizes the status of all the projects in the system, so that problems can be spotted early.
+This is Maria's work from last summer—one form is a graphical display of what's in the timeline view for a single project, a second is a graphical display of the user-oriented page (#2), and a third (aimed at instructors) summarizes the status of all the projects in the system, so that problems can be spotted early.

 <strong>4.
 Manual RSS Feeds</strong>